Yida-Ding/Obsidian-sync/Notes/2020_Boysen_Last-mile delivery concepts：a survey from an operational research perspective_KEY-HAXH3U5R.md

 			1. (max coverage s.t. # depots) the coverage of drones for a given set of customer locations can be maximized given a limited budget for depots
 			2. (min # depots s.t. enough coverage) the number of depots to be erected to cover a given set of customer locations can be minimized.
 		- Extensions: To bridge a distance between depot and customer beyond a drone’s flight range, recharging stations can be inserted into the distribution network.
-	- Staffing and fleet sizing:
-		- Not only investigate the strategic depot location problem, but simultaneously integrate the tactical drone fleet sizing problem.
 	- Routing and scheduling:
 		- Decision problem: How to get a given set of parcels to customers given a depot network equipped with drones.
 		- Since drones are typically restricted to carry a single shipment at a time, the routing problem in its most basic version reduces to a straightforward assignment of drones to customers.
 This setting resembles the well-researched parallel machine scheduling problem, where the machines represent drones and jobs their flights to customers.